 The SmartAgri Plan builds on the Western Cape Climate Change Response Strategy (WCCCRS 2014) and its Implementation Framework, specifically the focus area of “Food Security”.
-It also aligns closely with the current five-year Provincial Strategic Plan and the WCG: Agriculture Strategic Goals.
-One of the seven Goals is “Optimise the sustainable utilisation of water and land resources to increase climate smart agricultural production”.
+It also aligns closely with the current five-year Provincial Strategic Plan and its “Vision-inspired Priorities” (specifically VIP2: Economy and Jobs), and the Provincial Minister of Agriculture’s priorities (specifically Climate Change: Innovation, Technology and Partnerships).
+The WCG: Agriculture Strategic Outcome “Increased agricultural production in a sustainable manner” depends on the enhancement of climate change resilience of the sector.
 Owing to its position as a highly vulnerable sector, the agricultural sector is the first sector in the province to benefit from a sectoral climate change response framework and plan.

 The SmartAgri Plan suggests that the WCG: Agriculture and other sectoral institutions and stakeholders pursue the vision of: “Leading the Way to a Climate-Resilient Agricultural Future for the Western Cape”.

 In pursuit of this vision, the SmartAgri Plan proposes the following four Strategic Focus Areas (SFA):